cirocosta/asciinema-edit/README.md

       delta = 1.000000 | qdelta = 1.000000

-   If no file name is specified as a positional argument, a cast is expected to be serverd via stdin.
+   If no file name is specified as a positional argument, a cast is expected to be served via stdin.

    Once the transformation has been performed, the resulting cast is either written to a file specified in the '--out' flag or to stdout